boeschenstein/azure-az-204/README.md

 ## Service Principal vs. Managed Identities

 Instead of creating a service principal, consider using managed identities for Azure resources for your application identity.

-If your code runs on a service that supports managed identities and accesses resources that support Azure AD authentication, managed identities are a better option for you.
-To learn more about managed identities for Azure resources, including which services currently support it, see What is managed identities for Azure resources?.
+- If your code runs on a service that supports managed identities
+- and accesses resources that support Azure AD authentication,

+managed identities are a better option for you.
+To learn more about managed identities for Azure resources, including which services currently support it, see "What is managed identities for Azure resources"?.

 ### Service Principal